j0r15/digitalbusinesscard/README.md

-# digitalbusinesscard
+# Digital Businesscard

-# Using a NodeMCU to create a digital business card.
+Using a NodeMCU to create a digital business card.

-# Created using a access point and a captive portal.
+- Created using a access point and a captive portal.

-- People can connect with there phone to the wireless access point in the NodeMCU
+- People can connect with there smartphone to the wireless access point in the NodeMCU and enter the captive portal and screenshot the businesscard